Mastering Magisters' Terrace

 The Void Challenge and Climbing the Tower

-Once Sarinol Sunlash is defeated, a new set of challenges lies ahead as players must channel the sinister power of twilight to summon a wave of void mobs.
+Once Seranel Sunlash is defeated, a new set of challenges lies ahead as players must channel the sinister power of twilight to summon a wave of void mobs.
 The initial threat comes from the void walker, a caster that fires random target bolts and shadow bolts.
 To minimize incoming damage, utilize interrupts whenever possible.

 Navigating this area presents several formidable foes: